brand icon Mar4

 The following content may contain affiliate links.
 When you click and shop the links, we receive a commission.

 I distinctly remember the first time Tommy, my then-boyfriend (now husband), invited me to the golf course.
 I had NO idea what to wear.
 Even though I played golf with friends in high school who were on the golf team, it was very casual, and I never even thought about what to wear.
-But when I was going to the country club with Tommy, I knew that it had a dress code, so I bought a tennis skirt from Athleta and snagged a collared shirt from Lilly Pulitzer.
+But when I was going to the country club with Tommy, I knew there a dress code, so I bought a tennis skirt from Athleta and snagged a collared shirt from Lilly Pulitzer.

 Tommy and I continued to golf together while we were dating, after we got married, and now we love to play golf as a family of four (haha).
-We’ve played in Pinehurst, in Boone, in Utah, in California and even played on our babymoon at Primland.
+We’ve played in Pinehurst, Boone, Utah, California and even played on our babymoon at Primland.
 He is an amazing golfer (a scratch golfer, i.e., his handicap is zero), and I’ve been working on my game too.
 And it’s really great quality time as a couple.

 Cute Golf Outfits for Women